zaphosting/docs/docs/discordbot-setup.md

 ## Preparation

-In order to be able to set up your Bot, the [FTP access](gameserver-ftpaccess.md) needs to be configured.
+In order to be able to set up your Bot, the [Access via FTP](gameserver-ftpaccess.md) needs to be configured.
 Once you are connected using FTP, you need to open the`discordbot` folder, this is where the files of the bot have to be uploaded:

 ![image](https://screensaver01.zap-hosting.com/index.php/s/x4WPiNS6xQcWQrp/preview)